 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-Discover the serenity of the Emerald Pools, where sparkling waterfalls and lush greenery create an oasis within the desert.
-End your day with the stunning vistas of the Canyon Overlook Trail, capturing the essence of Zion’s majesty.
+Next, you’ll enjoy the tranquility of the Emerald Pools, where waterfalls and greenery offer a peaceful oasis.
+Wrap up your day with the magnificent vistas of the Canyon Overlook Trail, capturing Zion’s beauty.

 Zion National Park At-A-Glance